-The basic components of a leopard gecko home consists of a enclosure, heat source, substrate, and hides.
+The basic components of a leopard gecko home are:

 Leopard geckos originate from areas of rocks and hard packed dirt.
 As such, loose substrate is not natural to them and should be avoided.
 Flooring can be picked based on keeper preference, but it should be solid.
 Commonly used safe substrates are paper towel, not glossy tile, slate tile, or shelf liner (NOTE: tile and liner should not have adhesive backings).

 Hides are where a gecko will spend much of its time during the day.
-Hides can be store bought, modified tupperware containers, anything that will make the gecko feel safe and secure.
+Hides can be store-bought, modified Tupperware containers, or anything that will make the gecko feel safe and secure.
 There simply needs to be a minimum of three: one warm, one cool, and one humid hide.
 The humid hide should have a dampened substrate inside it to aid in shedding.
-Examples for the humid hide substrate are sphagnum moss, coco fiber, or paper towel.
+Examples of the humid hide substrate are sphagnum moss, coco fiber, or paper towel.

 When it comes to a feeding schedule, young geckos should be fed more frequently than adults, who should be fed once or twice a week.
 They rarely eat more than they need at one time, so feed as much as they will eat in one sitting.
 There is no strict amount on how much to feed.
 As long as the gecko is a healthy weight, allow it to eat as many healthy insects as it wants!